nicolasheraly/markdown-bundle/README.md

 {% form_theme form 'OrnjMarkdownBundle:Form:fields.html.twig' %}
 ```

-### Add  Javascript and SCSS to your base admin template.
+### Add Styles and Javascript

-Extend or modify your base admin template and add the following Javascript and SCSS.
+Extend or modify your base admin template and add the following styles.
+Either SCSS or CSS can be used.

+#### SCSS

 ```twig
 {% stylesheets filter="cssrewrite, compass"